grahampugh/docker-munki/README.md

 docker-munki
 -----

-A container that serves static files at http://munki/repo using nginx.
+A container that serves static files at http://munki/repo using nginx, with Basic HTTP Authentication.
+There is no SSL support at this time, so bear in mind that the credentials will be sent in plain text.

+This container forked from **groob/docker-munki**.

 nginx expects the munki repo content to be located at /munki_repo.
 Use a data container and the --volumes-from option to add files.

+`.htaccess` and `.htpasswd` should be placed in the root of the repo.

 Creating a Data Container:
 ---
 Create a data-only container to host the Munki repo:
 	`docker run -d --name munki-data --entrypoint /bin/echo nmcspadden/munki Data-only container for munki`

 For more info on data containers read [Tom Offermann](http://www.offermann.us/2013/12/tiny-docker-pieces-loosely-joined.html)'s blog post and the [official documentation](https://docs.docker.com/userguide/dockervolumes/).

 Run the Munki container:
 -----